SECTION 2 DEFINITIONS

 d.
 Answers a., b. and c. are all correct

-3. 2.10 What is deadwood?
+3. 2.13 What is relative density?

 d.
 Answers a., b. and c. are all wrong

 b.
-The total volume of all petroleum liquids and sediment and water, excluding free water, at observed temperature
+The total volume of all petroleum liquids and sediment and water, excluding free water, at observed temperature and pressure

 d.
-Sediment and Water (S&W)
+Sediment and Water

 10. 2.06 Which of the following are equivalent to a volume of one cubic metre?